Logos of National Life Group and Boston Children's Hospital Neighborhood Partnerships.

 TEACHERTALK: STRENGTHENING EDUCATOR WELL-BEING

-In this TeacherTalk, held in collaboration with Boston Children’s Hospital Neighborhood Partnerships (BCHNP), we will discuss the importance of teacher wellness and how teacher and student well-being are connected.
-We will share key information about student behavioral health as well as common stress reactions experienced by educators.
+In this TeacherTalk, held in collaboration with Boston Children’s Hospital Neighborhood Partnerships (BCHNP), we discussed the importance of teacher wellness and how teacher and student well-being are connected.
+We shared key information about student behavioral health as well as common stress reactions experienced by educators.

-Our panelists will also discuss practices that K-12 educators can use to nurture their own well-being, advocate for what they need in school, and model these strategies with students.
+Our panelists also discussed practices that K-12 educators can use to nurture their own well-being, advocate for what they need in school, and model these strategies with students.

 About BCHNP